loftyshaky/extensions-privacy-policy/extensions-privacy-policy.md

 Synced Selected Text Searcher data is stored in your personal account (for example: Google or Firefox account), nothing else is sent anywhere.
 No data is collected from you.

-## Close Other Tabs
+## Close Other Tabs+

-Close Other Tabs does not store any data.

-No data is collected from you or sent anywhere.
+Close Other Tabs+ only stores data required for its functionality.
+For example: the extension settings.

+All Close Other Tabs+ data is stored using web-extension storage API.
+The stored data will be automatically synced between devices, provided the user has sync enabled.

+Synced Close Other Tabs+ data is stored in your personal account (for example: Google or Firefox account), nothing else is sent anywhere.
+No data is collected from you.

 ## Pronunciation Audio Url Copier for Anki